hphelion/documentation/devplatform/preview/windows_overview.md

 ## SQL Server Support {#sql}

-HDP 1.2 supports SQL Server Express 2012 and SQL Server Express 2014.
+Helion Development Platform 1.2 supports SQL Server Express 2012 and SQL Server Express 2014.
 SQL Server support is enabled by creating a SQL Server service using the SQL Server broker.
 Each application that binds to the SQL Server service will create a new database and service credentials.
 The service credentials get created and can be accessed either from the <code>web.config</code> file, or programatically through the <code>VCAP_SERVICES</code> environment variable.

 ## Windows Tools {#tools}

-In order to run .NET framework applications, HDP requires that Windows DEA nodes be deployed.
+In order to run .NET framework applications, Helion Development Platform requires that Windows DEA nodes be deployed.
 The tools used to create and deploy Windows DEA nodes, and to deploy .NET Framework applications, include the following:

 ### Management tool set: